golemhq/golem-tests/README.md

 # Run the Golem test suite:

-To run the Golem test suite, an instance of the Golem GUI must be running in port 8000 using another console:
+To run the Golem test suite, an instance of the Golem GUI must be running in port 8000 using another console.
+Open a new console and run:

 ```
+golem-admin createdirectory test
+cd test
 golem gui -p 8000
 ```